andrewheiss/evalf21.classes.andrewheiss.com/content/example/confounding-sensitivity.markdown

 ## { health, income, temperature, unobserved }
 ```

 Easy!
-To isolate the causal effect, we just have to adjust for health, income, nighttime temperatures and… \<record scratch> unobserved and unmeasurable things. oh no. You can’t adjust for things that you can’t measure (or can’t even see).
+To isolate the causal effect, we just have to adjust for health, income, nighttime temperatures and… &lt;record scratch&gt; unobserved and unmeasurable things. oh no. You can’t adjust for things that you can’t measure (or can’t even see).

 With experiments, you get to eliminate all confounding by definition—that’s why experiments are great.
 With observational data, you’ll always have unobserved confounding lurking in the shadows.